jamesclancy/SafeCardGame/README.md

 This failed with no error message on the site so I am assuming it doesn't like the html somewhere.

-In order to move forward I began breaking down the html page into pieces and converting the page part by part (which is something which would eventually have to be done anyways).
+In order to move forward, I began breaking down the html page into pieces and converting the page part by part (which is something that would eventually have to be done anyway).

-This will require furture refinement but I intitially broke out the page into parts for the
+This will require future refinement but I initially broke out the page into parts for the

 ```
     topNavigation